 KJ (Kjersti) McElwee is part of KNOM’s three-person business and development team in Anchorage, which serves the radio mission with administrative support.

 No stranger to the north, KJ grew up just across the north pole from KNOM; in Sykkylven, Norway.

 Her passion for development began at an early age, watching her Lutheran grandmother faithfully raffle off knit socks and mittens to benefit missions causes halfway across the globe.

 Her family’s global awareness eventually led her to the United States, and a degree in Strategic Communication.
 Her university studies were split between Pacific Lutheran University in the Seattle area and the University of Alaska Anchorage, where she finished her degree.
 UAA was her first introduction to radio marketing, as the college radio station KRUA’s marketing and underwriting coordinator.

-KJ first heard about KNOM through her husband, who spent his teenage years in the listening community of White Mountain, about 60 miles east of Nome.
-While working with rural high school- and college students at various camps and programs like RAHI (Rural Alaska Honors Institute) at the University of Alaska Fairbanks, she started thinking about ways to use her gifts and talents for the good of Western Alaska.
-After she saw a job listing for the mission’s development office in Anchorage it wasn’t long before she was part of the team.
+KJ first heard about KNOM through her husband, who spent his teenage years in the village of White Mountain, about 60 miles east of Nome.
+While serving rural high school- and college students at various camps and programs like RAHI (Rural Alaska Honors Institute) at the University of Alaska, she started thinking about ways to use her gifts and talents to serve Western Alaskans.